afiodorov/afiodorov.github.io/_posts/2017-10-29-charisma-myth.md

 two are: focus and kindness.
 I described focus charisma above, however kindness charisma is also worth remarking on.
 Kindness charisma makes you come across as generous and well-meaning.
-It is especially important when you have to give somebody a negative feedback, however it is incompatible with authority charisma.
+It is especially important when you have to give somebody negative feedback, however it is incompatible with authority charisma.
 Oh my god, I didn't even know that there are so many charismas!

 The book finishes with remarking that there are certain downside to being